 Imagine a summer day that never ends, where the sunset is also the sunrise, where people play golf when they should be in bed.
 Wait, what?
-Indeed, the midnight sun can be a little distorienting to those who've never experienced such a thing.

 What causes the midnight sun?

 Scientifically speaking, the midnight sun occurs when the Earth's axis is tilted more towards the sun, peaking during the summer solstices.
 If you’re in the Northern Hemisphere, that’s usually around 21 June each year.
 In the Southern Hemisphere, it’s around 23 December.

 At its peak you can see the sun moving in the sky, but it does not dip completely below the horizon.
 Depending on how far north you travel, the period of non-stop daylight can last from a single day to nearly five months.

 In the town of Longyearbyen in Svalbard, for example, the sun does not set between mid-April and late August.

 The closer to the North Pole you are, the brighter the midnight sun will be.
 Further south in the Arctic Circle, such as Northern Norway and Iceland, it appears like a burning sunset in the middle of the night.
 It is simply stunning and if you are a keen photographer, you will be in heaven!

 In areas below the Arctic Circle, but above 60° north latitude, the sun may dip a few degrees below the horizon.
 However it doesn’t disappear enough for full nighttime darkness to set in.
 Visit any of our Northern European destinations in summer and you’ll experience these “white nights” to some degree.